Sue: It’s just the two of us again, just the way it should be.

-As the Doctor tries to make it rain in England, Sue can’t help worrying about the rest of the world.
+As the Doctor tries to make it rain in England, Sue can’t stop worrying about the rest of the world.

-Sue: Troughton is on top form this week.
+Sue: Who’s sorting out this mess in Oslo?
+Maybe there’s another version of the Doctor fixing things for them over there.
+That would be nice.
+I must say, though, Patrick Troughton is on top form this week.
 He gets all the best lines.
-He really seems to be enjoying himself.
-He must be happy that he’s working his notice.
+He seems to be enjoying himself.
+He must be pleased that he’s working his notice.

-Me: Actually, if I’m not mistaken, it was during the transmission of this story that the public were told that Troughton was going to hang up his flute and leave.
+Me: Actually, if I’m not mistaken, it was during the transmission of this story that the public were told Troughton was going to hang up his hats and leave.

-Yes, Sue does know that we are nearing the end now.
-You try avoiding the question “How many are left?” every single night.
+Yes, Sue knows we are nearing the end.
+You try avoiding the question, “How many are left?” every single night.

-Sue: Well at least he chose to leave.
+Sue: At least he chose to leave.
 It was his decision and they didn’t do a Hartnell on him.
-I’m happy about that.
+So I’m happy about that.

-The Doctor arrives on the Moon to foil the Ice Warriors’ plans but he is (apparently) captured instead.
+The Doctor arrives on the Moon to foil the Ice Warriors’ plans, but he’s captured instead.

-Sue: Do the Ice Warriors need the Doctor to work the T-Mat because their stupid hands can’t flip the switches?
-They haven’t though this through, have they?
+Sue: Do the Ice Warriors need the Doctor to work the T-Mat for them because their stupid hands can’t flip the switches?
+They haven’t thought this through.

-Eventually the Doctor’s plan bears fruit and the Martian fleet is sent on a detour to the Sun.
-As the Marshal starts to give Slaar a right earful (mirroring Osgood and Fewsham’s sexual tension in episode one) Sue can’t help but laugh.
+The Doctor’s plan finally bears fruit and the Martian fleet is sent on an unexpected detour into the sun.
+As the Grand Marshal gives Slaar a right earful (mirroring Osgood and Fewsham’s sexual tension in the first episode) Sue can’t help but laugh.

 Sue: And by the way – you’re fired!

-The Doctor and Jamie manage to overcome the remaining Ice Warrior in an action-packed finale.
+The Doctor and Jamie overcome the remaining Ice Warrior in what turns out to be an action-packed finale.

 Sue: Why does Jamie shout “Brigadoon!” when he attacks something?

-The Ice Warriors defeated, the Doctor and his companions return to London as things quickly get back to normal.
-They do a runner before someone can arrange a ticker-tape parade for them.
+The Ice Warriors have been defeated, but the Doctor and his companions do a runner before the authorities can organise a ticker-tape parade in their honour.

-Sue: (as the voice of the base’s computer) And they all lived happily ever after.top
+Sue: (As the voice of the base’s computer) And they all lived happily ever after.

 Sue: The music spoilt it.
-The rest was very good.
-Good plot, great acting, interesting direction and Troughton was on top form.
-I think they’ve got this Base Under Siege thing down pat, now.
+Everything else was pretty good.
+Good plot, great acting, interesting direction, and Patrick Troughton was on top form.
+I think they’ve got this ‘base under siege’ thing down pat, now.